IBM/containers/structure.md

   and know what the main talking points are for each slide.
 * The `workshop` directory contains all of the material needed for either a self-directed workshop/lab, or a moderated one.
-In either case, the README.md file in each of the `Lab` directories should be written such that they can be followed by a student reading it on their own.
+In either case, the README.md file in each of the `lab` directories should be written such that they can be followed by a student reading it on their own.
   In cases where there will be a presentor walking through the exercises with them, then they can either use the `meetup.pptx` from the